This guide will explain what a phishing email is, how to recognize it, and what you can do if you receive one.

 If you think you've responded to one of these emails, or clicked on one of the links, there are several things you should do.

-- Contact the Help Desk immediately at 410-677-5454 or by forwarding as an attachment the suspected email to firstname.lastname@example.org.
+- Forward the suspected email as an attachment to email@example.com.
 Let us know how you have interacted with the email (clicked a link, responded, etc.) within the email.
+Complete a ticket by going to https://support.salisbury.edu for additional assistance.

 - Change all of your passwords.
 Reset your SU password at http://mypassword.salisbury.edu.
 You should also reset any other passwords you have, change PINs, etc.